 - How exactly will you use augmented reality in your marketing campaigns?

-- What are the challenges to be faced?
-Will you be able to overcome them and if so, how?
+- What are the challenges you might face?
+Will you be able to overcome them and, if so, how?

-With those questions answered, it will be easier to assess the difficulty of innovating with AR-driven campaigns and to see what is needed for success to be a realistic expectation, rather than a gamble.
+With those questions answered, it will be easier to assess the pros and cons of innovating with AR-driven campaigns.
+It will also clarify what is needed to follow realistic expectations rather than gamble.

-If you look around online, you can find plenty of resources telling you how AR can improve your advertising and marketing results, but few of them mention an important prerequisite—to know what objectives matter most to your business.
+If you look around online, you can find plenty of resources telling you how AR can improve your advertising and marketing results.
+However, few of them mention an important prerequisite—to know what objectives matter most to your business.